Asia stocks cling to nine-month high on China hopes, Wall Street dented by earnings

-TOKYO (Reuters) - Asian stocks ticked up on Tuesday, staying near a nine-month as hopes of stabilization in the Chinese economy helped investors shrug off Wall Street’s underperformance that followed disappointing bank earnings.
+TOKYO (Reuters) - Asian stocks ticked up on Tuesday, staying near a nine-month high as hopes of stabilization in the Chinese economy helped investors shrug off Wall Street’s underperformance that followed disappointing bank earnings.

 European shares are set to pick up, with futures of London and Frankfurt shares rising 0.2 to 0.3 percent.